 Costas is a Research Fellow of the Institute.
-He is also Professor of Economics at Yale University.
+He is also Professor of Economics at Yale University and Visiting Professor at University College London.
 His research interests are Econometrics, Public policy, Labor economics, Economics of education, Microeconometrics, Evaluation of public policy, Household behavior, Retirement and pensions, Income distribution, Consumption, Demand analysis, Investment and Development economics.

 | Working Paper